frappe/frappe_docs/frappe_docs/www/docs/user/en/api/form.md

 // }
 ```

-## Form Variables

 ### frm.ignore\_doctypes\_on\_cancel\_all

-To avoid cancellation of linked documents during cancel all, you need to initialize the `frm.ignore_doctypes_on_cancel_all` with the array of DocTypes of respective linked documents.
+To avoid cancellation of linked documents during cancel all, you need to set the
+`frm.ignored_doctypes_on_cancel_all` property with an array of DocTypes of linked documents.

 ```js
 frappe.ui.form.on("DocType 1", {